joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_fortitude_and_temperance/of_fear/prologue.md

 (2) Whether it is opposed to fortitude?
 (3) Whether it is a mortal sin?
 (4) Whether it excuses from sin, or diminishes it?

-* Whether Fear Is A Sin?
-* Whether The Sin Of Fear Is Contrary To Fortitude?
-* Whether Fear Is A Mortal Sin?
-* Whether Fear Excuses From Sin?